-It could even happen accidentally, that message appearing just as you’re clicking somewhere else.
-OK, so you don’t interrupt it, because they tell you not to, so there won’t be any loss of data.
+It could happen suddenly, the reminder to compact your messages appearing just as you’ve meant to click somewhere else.
+So you curse your bad luck when you click it unintentionally, but you don’t dare interrupt it while it compacts, because they tell you not to, so there won’t be any loss of data.
 But your computer decides to stall at some point or crash and when you finally get back to Outlook Express, you see that most or all of your inbox messages have just disappeared.
 NOOOOOOOOOO !

 If you carefully follow these instructions, you may be able to recover them.